SACHSTech/careers-in-computer-science-KyleMendes21/README.md

 - Create a network and meet new people
 - Discover and learn new personal skills and strengths
 - Become more employable after graduation
-- Have more opportunities after you graduate (have a job lined up at one of your coop workplaces)
+- Have more opportunities after you graduate (possibly have a job lined up at one of your coop workplaces)

 ### Coding Bootcamp
 #### What is Coding Bootcamp
-- A coding bootcamp is a training program that teaches you the programming skills that employers are looking for.
+- A coding bootcamp is a training program that teaches you the programming skills that employers are looking for
-- Coding bootcamps allow students with little coding proficiency to learn the most important aspects of coding
+- Coding bootcamps allow students with little coding knowledge to learn the most important aspects of coding
 - It is an alternate option to a 4 year degree
-- Coding bootcamps usually last around 6 weeks to two years.
+- Coding bootcamps usually last around 6 weeks to two years depending on your program

 #### Benefits
-- They are able to immediately apply the new coding skills learned to solve real world problems
+- You are able to immediately apply the new coding skills learned to solve real world problems
-- At the end of a coding bootcamp you will have proficiency knowledge in programming languages, and frameworks
+- At the end of a coding bootcamp you will have excellent knowledge in programming languages, and frameworks
 - You will also learn various skills like web development, digital marketing, UX/UI Design, Data Science and much more

 ## Real Jobs